 Halfway between the Old Town and Cua Dai Beach sits Dingo Deli, a founding deli cum cafe cum bakery cum restaurant that is still the king of establishments for many Westerners.
 The deli has a wondrous range of salamis, hams, olives, dips, condiments and cheeses.
 This is complemented with a gourmet range of frozen meats, fresh fruit and vegetables and specialist household shelf items.
 Meanwhile, the bakery produces a unique range of breads, bagels, muffins, pastries, pies and cakes.
 Dingo Deli is unmatched for diversity and quality anywhere in Hoi An.
 Delivery service available.

-9 Mart is Hoi An’s first ‘real’ supermarket though don’t get your hopes up, it’s still a very small affair.
-Even so, you will find everything you need in this 3-level building.
-They stock every basic necessity ranging from wine (well it has to be first doesn’t it!), frozen meat, packaged fruit and vegetables which is great if you are worn out from bartering at the markets, many brands of coffee and biscuits.
-You’ll also find homewares, tourist gifts and much more.
-Interestingly, you still may find yourself in need of visiting the smaller Hang Nga, AP Mart, Dingo Deli or Bich Thuy to find all you need.
-Still, a welcome addition!
+9 Mart is the biggest supermarket in Hoi An and you’ll find almost everything you need in this two-level building.
+They stock every basic necessity ranging from wine (well it has to be first doesn’t it!), frozen meat, packaged fruit and vegetables, plus many brands of coffee and biscuits.
+You’ll also find kitchen, homeware, beachwear, tourist gifts and more.

 Concung (Baby Store)